When looking for a new home to buy, should I really be concerned about the resale value?

 • Windows

-The U.S. Department of Energy has an online resource, Energy Saver the gives an extensive account on conducting an energy efficiency check on your own.
+The U.S. Department of Energy’s Energy Saver online resource provides an extensive guide on conducting an energy efficiency check on your own.

-So, in summary – considering the resale value of your future home is a smart move on your part – no matter when you plan on selling.
-Your real estate agent is a great source for providing more details and insight around a home’s potential resale value.
+So, in summary, considering the resale value of your future home is a smart move, regardless of when you plan to sell.
+Your real estate agent is a great source for providing more details and insight into a home’s potential resale value.
 Don’t forget to run your lists and questions by your agent and tap into their valuable experience.

 If you want to talk to a professional before starting your house-hunting journey, The Judi Wright Team is here to help!